Tax Refund Calculator

 Based on the 2025 federal ordinary-income brackets used on this page, estimated federal income tax is about $6,409.

-Because the example assumes $7,200 was already withheld, the result is an estimated federal refund of about $791.
+Because the example assumes $7,200 of total payments considered ($7,200 withheld + $0 estimated tax payments), the result is an estimated federal refund of about $791.

-This kind of example is useful because it highlights the main idea behind a tax refund: it is generally the difference between what was already withheld during the year and what your final federal tax ends up being.
+This kind of example is useful because it highlights the main idea behind a tax refund: it is generally the difference between what you already paid during the year and what your final federal tax ends up being.

 If you want to see how a refund can change, try adjusting one input at a time: